Meet Barbara

 Associate Clinician

 Hi there!
-I’m Barbara (she/her), and I’m really glad you’re here.
+I’m Barbara (she/her), and I’m so glad you found your way here.

 my approach to therapy